mkao006/policy_recommendation_engine/README.md

 Hunger as we know it, is a complex issue.
 Ranging from the availability of production and acceesibility by both physical and monetary means, to the utilization of resources and vulnerability.
-Yet, this is not the only problem countries face and thus agencies working towards eradicating hunger often face contraints in budget and resources to achieve its goal.
+Yet, often this is not the only problem countries face;
+thus agencies working towards eradicating hunger often face contraints in budget and resources to achieve its goal.
 In particular, skilled statistician and policy analysts are in high demand to provide support